sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 .. figure:: ../../_assets/user-guide/data-quality/expect-col-val-in-between-config.png
    :alt: data-quality-userguide
-   :width: 75%
+   :width: 80%

-ExpectColumnValuesToBeInBetween Node output
+ExpectColumnValuesToBeInBetween Node Output
 =======

 The Output of this node would produce the following results: